Minister denies culture of misogyny in Westminster, blaming a few ‘bad apples’

 The farmer by trade, who chairs the Environment, Food and Rural Affairs Committee, said he first accidentally viewed porn in the Commons chamber after looking at tractors online, before later doing so deliberately.

-His departure will pave the way for a by-election in the Tory safe seat and he still faces an investigation by the ICGS.
+His departure will pave the way for a by-election in the Tory safe seat and he still faces an investigation by the Independent Complaints and Grievance Scheme (ICGS).

 It was the latest in a series of damning developments that have dogged the Commons in recent weeks.